Supervised Classification Using Sparse Fisher's LDA: A Penalized FLDA

-Alternative approaches can be taken to estimate the covariance structure $\varSigma_w$.
-Moreover, it is desirable for the estimate to be both positive definite and sparse.
+Algorithm~\ref{a:nondiag} can be used for any positive definite estimator $\tilde W$ and therefore allows to use alternative estimators of the covariance structure $\varSigma_w$.
+Often it is desirable for the estimate to be both positive definite and sparse.
 Here by sparse we mean that certain entries of the covariance matrix are estimated exactly as zero.
 There is an extensive literature on covariance matrix estimators that achieve one of these goals.
 However, to our knowledge only limited methodology is available for achieving both.
 Among recent advances are methods proposed by \citet{BIEN:vs} and \citet{ROTHMAN:wi}.
 Unfortunately, the estimators considered by these authors are very computationally intensive and do not scale well to high-dimensional data sets.